danis-b/YodaGPT/README.md

+## 🚀 Deployed App

+The app is available on Streamlit:[Click here to access](https://yodagpt.streamlit.app)

 # YodaGPT
-Token generator  based on nanoGPT to generate Yoda's phrases
+Text generator inspired by [nanoGPT](https://github.com/karpathy/nanoGPT) to generate Yoda's phrases from Star Wars movie.